 Natural Childbirth vs Epidural: What Does Natural Mean?

 Natural childbirth is more accurately called unmedicated childbirth.
 This better defines what is meant by “natural” and it also prevents the comparison that would suggest that the opposite of natural is unnatural.
 However, most people do describe unmedicated childbirth as natural birth, so we will stick with that phrasing here.
 Let’s look at some of the reasons a woman might choose natural childbirth vs epidural.

 Benefits of Natural Childbirth

 A woman who is laboring without an epidural has more control over her circumstances and even her own body.
 She is not restricted to the bed, may use the bathroom, eat and drink, walk the halls, use water or a birth ball to relax, and more.
-Where an epidural makes some women feel helpless, unable to make her own choices or potentially even to move her own body, a woman in a natural childbirth setting retains control.
+Where an epidural makes some women feel helpless, unable to make her own choices or potentially even to fully move her own body, a woman in a natural childbirth setting retains control.

 Some women who have had both medicated and unmedicated births describe that they felt more connected during their natural childbirth vs epidural birth.
 Because the sensations in your body are lessened, it is easy to feel removed from the situation, like it’s something that’s happening to you rather than something in which you’re actively engaged.
 Some women even enjoy a feeling of connection, not only to their own birth, but to the women who have birthed babies this way since the beginning of time.